I’m interested in how people get things done. How things are made–a piece of artistic work, a product, a service, an outcome.

 I like to be out of my head and in someone else's.
 Seeing things from other people’s perspective and how they see the world is fun and surprising, a good sense-check on my own world view.

 Getting to see how others make their mark is a rush, and watching actions click together to create something that can be shared and appreciated by others is so cool to me.
-I mean, how anything gets done, and the mechanics of how it gets done, are a marvel!
+I mean, breaking down how stuff gets done is a marvel!

-This may be obvious, but let’s take a beat to think about how things are constantly getting done all around us, at atomic, micro, and macro pace and scale.
-Sometimes in a reasonably neat and linear way, but more often (from my experience) in a messy, chaotic, zig-zag like way.
+Let’s take a beat to think about how things are constantly getting done all around us, at every kind of pace and scale.
+Sometimes in a reasonably neat and linear way, but more often (from my experience) in a messy, chaotic, zigzag way.
 What keeps it all going is momentum: the act of keeping on when things feel uncertain and figuring it out as you go.

 For those who like movies, there’s a book by screenwriter William Goldman called Adventures in the Screen Trade.
 In it is a piece of advice I’ve found helpful: “No one knows anything.”
 I find this very freeing.
 To me, it means outcomes aren’t preordained; they come from trying things out and seeing what works.
 Your own insights and initiative guide the process, and the best prompts are your own.